trimstray/nginx-admins-handbook/README.md

 NGINX has many methods for troubleshooting configuration problems.
 In this chapter I will present a few ways to deal with them.

-#### :beginner: Use debug mode for more debugging info
+#### :beginner: Use debug mode to track down unexpected behavior

 ###### Rationale

   > There's probably more detail than you want, but that can sometimes be a lifesaver (but log file growing rapidly on a very high-traffic sites).

+  > Generally, the `error_log` directive is specified in the `main` context but you can specified inside a particular `server` or a `location` block, the global settings will be overridden and such `error_log` directive will set its own path to the log file and the level of logging.

+  > It is possible to enable the debugging log for a particular IP address or a range of IP addresses (see examples).

-  > You can also save the debug log to memory (to a cyclic memory buffer).
+  > The alternative method of storing the debug log is keep it in the memory (to a cyclic memory buffer).
 The memory buffer on the debug level does not have significant impact on performance even under high load.

-  > If you want to logging of `ngx_http_rewrite_module` (at the `notice` level) you should enable `rewrite_log on;` in http, server or a location contexts.
+  > If you want to logging of `ngx_http_rewrite_module` (at the `notice` level) you should enable `rewrite_log on;` in `http`, `server` or a `location` contexts.

   > Remember: never leave debug logging to a file on in production and absolutely use log rotation policy.